NazamIdrisi/flutterfirst/README.md

-# myfirstflutter
+# sncurrencyconverter

-A new Flutter project.
+A new Flutter application.

 ## Getting Started